Speedy Trial In Fort Walton Beach Criminal Cases

 What If We Need A Continuance To Get Prepared?

 This is very common.
 The prosecutors in Fort Walton Beach are notoriously slow in sending discovery on their cases, so a lot of times, when the court date comes around, we are still waiting for discovery.
-Especially in situations where the case might go to trial, we need sufficient time to review discovery, file motions, take depositions, and prepare.
-If we decided that a continuance is needed, we will waive Speedy Trial, which stops the clock unless we file what is called a Demand For Speedy Trial which is discussed next.
+Especially in situations where the case might go to trial, I need sufficient time to review discovery, file motions, take depositions, and prepare.
+If I decide that a continuance is needed, I will waive Speedy Trial, which stops the clock unless we file what is called a Demand For Speedy Trial which is discussed next.

 (2) Speedy Trial Upon Demand

 Rule 3.191(b) states in part: “Every person charged with a crime by indictment or information shall have the right to demand a trial within 60 days by filing with the court a Demand For Speedy Trial and serving a copy on the prosecuting authority.”